ahmetegesel/mongofn/README.md

-# Mongof
+# Mongofn

 A practical functional programming library to use some of the key features that [mongodb](https://www.npmjs.com/package/mongodb) provide.

 Focus of the library is definitely not to provide all features that `mongodb` provides.
-Instead, Mongof will provide you the most common functions wrapped with curried functions, so that you can skip initial setup for `client` and retrieval of `db` and `collection` objects, and make them extremely reusable across your entire project.
+Instead, Mongofn will provide you the most common functions wrapped with curried functions, so that you can skip initial setup for `client` and retrieval of `db` and `collection` objects, and make them extremely reusable across your entire project.

-Note: Mongof is completely dependent on [ramda](https://github.com/ramda/ramda) library to provide functional programming style for mongodb.
+Note: Mongofn is completely dependent on [ramda](https://github.com/ramda/ramda) library to provide functional programming style for mongodb.

-## Why Mongof?
+## Why Mongofn?

 It is simple and extremely extensible with the power of functional programming paradigm.
 Since the most of the functions provided are curried functions,